Artificial Urinary Male Sphincter – AUS

 - A 7cm incision is made on the perineum space between scrotum and anus).
 Or penoscrotal junction.
 You will also have a small suprapubic incision.

-- The silicone inflatable cuff is placed around the upper end of the corpora cavernosa of the penis.
+- The silicone inflatable cuff is placed around the upper end of the corpora cavernosa of the penis under the muscle.

 - The reservoir is placed behind the pubic bone